 Building a cyber-secure corporate culture

 Regardless of industry, size, and location, any company can be a target for cyber criminals.
 This means that, to safeguard data, you need to focus on building a cyber-secure corporate culture.
 January 28th is a perfect day to kickstart a year-round focus on data privacy and security awareness.

 Take advantage of the Data Privacy Awareness Kit to launch your data privacy awareness program.
 This kit gives you access to a free interactive course and various communication tools, helping you build cyber champions who can lead by example, keeping the data privacy dialog going year-round.

 While January 28th is a critical day in raising awareness of data privacy, don’t stop the conversation as of January 29th.
 Exciting and engaging data privacy awareness training, simulations, and communication can help keep the conversation going year-round.

 You can also take advantage of these NCSA Data Privacy Day resources to keep people talking and thinking about data privacy:

 Learning About Data Privacy

-Measures such as GDPR and the California Consumer Protection Act (CCPA) are helping to raise awareness of the need for data privacy.
-More and more people are realizing how their digital footprint is being used by large corporations.
+Measures such as the General Data Protection Regulation (GDPR) and the California Consumer Protection Act (CCPA) help raise awareness of the need for data privacy.
+More and more people are realizing how large corporations are leveraging their personal information.

-It’s important that companies talk about data privacy as part of building a cyber security aware culture.
-When your employees understand how their data is being used by websites and companies, they are more likely to think twice about sharing their personal data and credentials online.
+Companies must talk about data privacy to build a security-aware culture.
+When your employees understand how websites and companies are using their data, they are more likely to think twice about sharing their personal data and credentials online.